shopware/shopware/adr/2021-10-21-app-scripting.md

 - We will create a new domain-specific way to interact with shopware core domain logic.
 This means we have to think of and develop a higher-level description of our core domain logic and represent it through new functions that perform domain-specific tasks.
 For example, the block cart function in the example above.
 Those domain objects represent the API of the AppScripts, therefore breaking changes need to be considered carefully and should definitely follow our general breaking change policy.
 Additionally, the domain specific layer may allow us to not break the public interface, when the implementation in the underlying services may break, so we can try to ensure even longer compatibility in the domain layer.
-However, to make evolvability possible add at all we need to inject the shopware version into the context of the app scripts, so that in the app scripts the version can be detected and new features used accordingly.
+However, to make evolvability possible at all we need to inject the shopware version into the context of the app scripts, so that in the app scripts the version can be detected and new features used accordingly.